 - Regularly talk to somebody you trust and feel safe opening your wounds around.

-- Second, write about it for yourself or for a bigger audience (this is how my page on Instagram began).
+- Write about it for yourself or for a bigger audience (this is how my page on Instagram began).
 You’ll be surprised how liberating it is to speak your truth.
-The world is really a more receptive place today, and vulnerability is welcomed.
+The world is really a much more receptive place today, and vulnerability is welcomed.

 - Attend therapy sessions.
-Though this isn’t the path for everybody, but if you feel like you might benefit from it, trust me, YOU WILL!
+Though this isn’t the path for everybody, if you feel like you might benefit from it, trust me, you will!

-#8 – Do What You’re Meant To : LIVE a Little (or a LOT) !
+#8 – Doing What You’re Meant To : LIVE a Little (or a LOT) !

+Also, here’s a handy guide on how to find your life purpose, if you’re searching.
 Also, as the analogy goes – as food is to the body, creativity is to the soul.
-You need to feed yourself regularly, generously!
+You need to feed your soul regularly, generously!

-There are a number of wondrous healing techniques – using crystals, practising Reiki, Pranik healing, etc. Though not meditation, these can also ‘up’ your spiritual game and might even become a profession for some.
+There are a number of wondrous healing techniques – using crystals, practicing Reiki, Pranic healing, etc. Though not meditation, these can also ‘up’ your spiritual game and might even become a profession for some.
 Explore them, give the practices a chance, you might be surprised!

-NOTE: For Indians interested in Reiki, the Reiki Healing Foundation offers free Reiki Level 1 classes every month, for the masses in Delhi, India.
+NOTE: The Reiki Healing Foundation offers free Reiki Level 1 classes every month, for the masses in Delhi, India.
 I have personally attended the session too, and learned a lot!
-Would definitely encourage that those that are in the area and can attend, should.
+Would definitely encourage those who’re in the area and can attend, should.

-This is an abundant and magnificent topic of its own.
-Given how exhaustive this list has already become, my post on my favourite cleansing practices will have to find its own space and time!
+This is an abundant and magnificent topic on its own.
+Given how exhaustive this list has already become, my post on my favorite cleansing practices will have to find its own space and time!
 Stay tuned.

 Pin for Pinterest: